Sculpture Walk Opening Day at Old Frog Pond

 LPA Kids Stuff Tag/

+Are you in the midst of sorting through your children’s outgrown clothing?
 How about turning those gently-used baby/children’s clothing (age birth -12 years), toys, baby equipment, sporting goods, maternity items, and books into cash?!
 Don’t miss the annual Littleton Parents Association’s Kids Stuff Tag/Bake Sale on Saturday, Oct.
 2, from 8 a.m. to noon at Littleton Middle School, 55 Russell St., Littleton.
 In case of rain, the sale will be held inside the school’s cafeteria.

 The space rental fee is $20.
 A maximum of two families can share one space, if desired.
 All proceeds from these space rental fees, after our advertising costs, will be donated to the Shaker Lane Elementary School to purchase curriculum materials for the kindergartners.
 We’ll do all the advertising for the tag sale.
 All you need to do is bring a table and items to sell.
 The items must be kid-related… no household items, please.
 All proceeds from your table are yours to keep.
 Unsold items are your responsibility and cannot be left at the school.